What occurs during a healing session?

 Healing energy continues to support the healing of your small animal or horse, even after the session is completed.
 You will see additional positive shifts for days and weeks afterwards.
-I remain available via email or phone after the session and encourage my clients to keep in touch with me about the progress of their animals.
+I remain available via email or text messages after the session, and encourage my clients to keep in touch with me about the progress of their animals.

 How long should I wait between sessions?